snkashis/android-docs/src/pages/plugins/overview/china.md

   - "import ToggleableCodeBlock from '../../../components/toggleable-code-block';"
 ---

 Traditional map services are either blocked in China or suffer from slow internet connections.
 Our mapbox.cn infrastructure allows for unparalleled speed advantages for anyone using our maps in China or through Chinese mobile carriers internationally.
-This plugin specifically bundles the Mapbox Maps SDK for Android and automatically configures it to ensure the correct endpoints are being called.
-Accurate endpoints ensure that the mobile device retrieves the correct map tiles, map styles, and other information.
+The Mapbox China Plugin for Android specifically bundles the Mapbox Maps SDK for Android and automatically configures the Maps SDK to ensure that the correct endpoints are being called.
+Accurate endpoints ensure that a mobile device retrieves the correct map tiles, map styles, and other location information.
 Additionally, the plugin allows for annotation shifting, which ensures all your overlays and annotations are accurately depicted on the map.

-## Install the China plugin
+## Install the China Plugin

 You'll need to add the appropriate dependencies inside of your `build.gradle` file to start developing an application using the China Plugin.
 The plugin includes the Mapbox Maps SDK for Android, so there's no need for you to declare both the Maps SDK and the plugin.
 Version bumps of this plugin tend to follow new stable releases of the Maps SDK for Android, which happen approximately every four weeks.
 The plugin's dependency below can be found on Bintray.